-Please scroll down to find out more about our research over the last few years.
+Please scroll down to find out more about our current and previous research.

 In the summer of 2021, we asked for the experiences of patients – and their loved ones – to help us understand the full impact of the COVID-19 pandemic on the UK’s PH community.

 This research was conducted in the summer of 2020 and aimed to capture the lived experiences of people with PH during the first three months of the COVID-19 pandemic.

 This study aimed to understand more about the issues revealed in our Living with PH survey, uncovering the significant impact of pulmonary hypertension on emotional and mental wellbeing.

 Inspired by the results of our major Living with PH survey, this research delved deeper into the financial impact of pulmonary hypertension.